By: Suzie Dalien, M.Ed.

 There is no umbrella that all emotional disabilities fall under, and the range of the disorder is wide and varied.
 Mental disorders often referred to as mental illness, are defined as a person’s distinct pattern of psychological or behavioral actions that can negatively impact their daily routine.
 A mental issue can cause stress and disability that is outside the scope of normal development.
 Essentially, they act in ways that are considered extreme or sometimes inappropriate for their peers or age group.

 Complex World Of Emotional Disabilities:

-An emotional disability is also defined as mental derangement or functioning in an abnormal way, although that is the most end of the spectrum.
-There are a number of factors that play a part in what might cause the emotional disability.
+An emotional disability is also defined as mental derangement or functioning abnormally, although that is the most end of the spectrum.
+There are some factors that play a part in what might cause emotional disability.
 Some are relatively minor, which is why it’s sometimes difficult to accurately diagnose someone as suffering from an emotional disability of some sort.